ivory-tower-private-power/sirup/README.md

 ## How to use sirup

 The package has two functionalities: connecting to a VPN server, and rotating the IP address.

-Before using the package, have a look at ["Preventing DNS leaks"](https://github.com/ivory-tower-private-power/sirup/blob/main/docs/dns_leaks.rst) to make sure the VPN service works properly.

 **1. Start up**